Most Families Drift.

 Inside Beyond One & Done

-You'll meet a ninety-two-year-old man calling himself the richest man alive from a hospital bed.
+You'll meet a ninety-two-year-old calling himself the richest man alive from a hospital bed.
 A family who said yes to something larger than themselves at a dining-room table on the night after Christmas.
 A bronze goat trophy that years of family tradition rotates around.
 A grandfather's smile across a crowded room.
 A twenty-three-year-old standing up at a family gathering to give a talk about what it means to belong to her family — because that's just what her family does now.

 This book is the framework that turns moments like these into a way of building something that lasts more than one generation.